brendansiraky/discord-cardano-epoch-tracker/readme.md

 1. Create a Bot through the discord developer portal, give it relevant permissions and invite it to your discord server.

-2. Create a blockfrost account / project and set it to mainnet.
+2. Create a blockfrost mainnet API_KEY.

 #### Add to the .env File: